course-files/ServingMLModels/lab_submission_instructions.md

   - A recommender that recommends products to a client based on the association rules created in the previous lab

 **Advanced (Optional):**

 - Update [api.py](api.py) to include end-points to serve the following:
   - A classifier that predicts the cluster to which a client belongs to
 - Create a web page (HTML and JavaScript) that demonstrates the use of the API
 - Implement basic error handling (e.g., missing inputs).
+- Dockerize your Flask API using Gunicorn to make it "production-ready"

 ### Video Demonstration